 69% of Food Science Technology students are women while men make up 31% of the student body.
-The Southeast region is home to the most common Food Science Technology colleges.
+The Far Western US region is home to the most common Food Science Technology colleges.

 Keep scrolling to explore the most popular colleges and universities for Food Science Technology majors.
 Here's how we came up with the ranking.